hexbus/ppebcr-docs/README.md

 # PPEB (formal name: Pi Pico W Peripheral Expansion Box Side Port Device)
-*Complete Build & User Manual — TI-99/4A Sideport Expansion*
+*Complete Build & User Manual — TI-99/4A Sideport Expansion* - Last update 09/10/2025

-## *THIS IS DRAFT and I accept pull/merge requests with corrections to fix mistakes.*
-Last update 09/10/2025
+### Wherever possible, we use [reference.txt](https://github.com/hexbus/ppebcr-docs/blob/main/reference.txt) as the authoritative source, with the [AtariAge thread](https://forums.atariage.com/topic/358129-pi-picow-peripheral-expansion-box-side-port-device/) as a secondary reference.
+This is a living, community-maintained doc—PRs and issue reports to fix mistakes are welcome.

 > *(Click any section below to jump directly to that part of the manual.)*
 # 📑 Table of Contents